 SZO Section 9.1 1.c allows up to 20% of required parking spaces to be compact spaces, therefore, 80% of the required parking must be full-sized spaces.
-The parking requires 45 residential spaces, 6 residential visitor spaces and 28 post spaces for a total of 78 spaces, therefore 80% of these (63) spaces) must be full-sized spaces.
+The parking requires 45 residential spaces, 6 residential visitor spaces and 28 post spaces for a total of 78 spaces, therefore 80% of these (63 spaces) must be full-sized spaces.
 As noted above, 77 full size spaces are being provided.

 The applicant is placing a small landscape strip behind the wheel stop on the spaces that abut the property at 341 Summer Street.
 This is not required, but it will provide a small buffer and a pervious area within the parking spaces.
 The front of a vehicle may overhang the wheel stop, and therefore this area remains available for parking.
-But the landscaping will ensure that paying up to the lot line is not required.
+But the landscaping will ensure that paving up to the lot line is not required.

 4. Setbacks: The structures meet all zoning setback and height requirements.
 (See table, Section 8.5) The residential building is 3 stories tall.
 When it crosses the district line into the RA district, it reduces in size to 2.5 stories through a mansard roof.
 The CBD district has no front or side setbacks.
+Rear setback is based upon height and 15 feet is provided.
+The rear setback area will be used as a landscape buffer between the building and abutting residential properties even though under the SZO this space could be used for parking.
+The Post building is two stories and 27 feet in height.
+The portion of structures in the RA district all have extensive setbacks from adjacent lots.